tu-delft-library/il-master-thesis-guide/book/1-orientate.md

 Common activities during this phase of the your information journey include:

 - [1a.
-Brainstorm](1a-brainstorming.md) - Know how to do a brainstorm on your topic
+General Orientation on a Topic](1a-brainstorming.md) - Know how to do a general orientation on your topic
 - [1b.
 Formulate a Question](1b-formulate-research-question.md) - Know how to formulate an information search question
 - [1c.
 Explore Academic Literature](1c-exploring-academic-literature.md) - Know how to do an initial exploration of academic literature